JalmaGit/Top_Game/README.md

 # Top_Game
- This project is a game called Top_Game
+ This project is named Top_Game and it's a top-down view type of game where the camera looks at the player from above.
+ The project utilises the [Threepp library](https://github.com/markaren/threepp).
+Currently it's just in a demo stage with no actuall content with focus on getting the game to just work.

 ## There is two elements to the game
  - The Player